 WonderBaby scans the Internet for valuable resources and links to them on their website, including a section devoted to braille and literacy.

-This resource can be used to locate American Printing House for the Blind (APH) products that support the development of skills and concepts that help develop tactile literacy.
+This resource can be used to learn about and locate APH products that support the development of skills and concepts that help develop tactile literacy.

 MDE-LIO loans books to teacher consultants and other school personnel for professional development.
 You may borrow a book for two months.
 If you are interested, please visit the BVI Resource Library.